 If you are experienced with the task of booking a sign language interpreter you appreciate the simple yet profound lesson offered by Benjamin Franklin, “By failing to prepare, you are preparing to fail.”

 Preparing for the arrival of a sign language interpreter at your location begins well before they walk through the doors.
 This preparation is most easily understood when divided into two parts, booking preparation, and onsite preparation.

-When booking an interpreter it is critical to provide as much information as possible about your booking to the agency you are working with.
+When booking an interpreter it is critical to provide as much information as possible about your booking to the agency you are working with, whether it's Linguabee or any other agency.
 This will assist them in determining the availability and qualifications of the interpreter(s) needed for your request.
 It also gives the interpreters that will be approached by the agency greater clarity to determine if they are the right fit for your request.

 What information is needed to successfully prepare the agency for your booking?